OISTE/repository/OWGTMCPS.md

 Information released to subscriber(s) or relying parties by Issuing CA may be considered confidential.

-All Issuing CA under the OGTM shall keep the following types of information confidential and maintains reasonable controls to prevent the exposure of such records to non-trusted personnel.
+All Issuing CA under the OWGTM shall keep the following types of information confidential and maintains reasonable controls to prevent the exposure of such records to non-trusted personnel.
 - All private keys
 - Any activation data used to access private keys or gain access to the CA system
 - Any business continuity, incident response, contingency, and disaster recovery plans